Dream of:14 November 2005 "Aborted Trip"

 I looked out the window of the bus I was riding.
 I was in a city which at first I couldn't identify, but when I noticed the people seemed to be oriental (some women had long black ponytails) I concluded I was in Hong Kong.
 The bus even passed a bay and I could see buildings on the far shore.
 I thought that must be mainland China.

-When the bus traveled on, however, beyond the city into the country, I remembered where I really was: I was heading from Portsmouth to Cincinnati.
+When the bus traveled on, however, beyond the city into the country, I remembered where I really was: I was heading from Portsmouth, Ohio to Cincinnati.
 In Cincinnati I planned to catch a plane to Europe.

 I recalled more details now.
 I had been living in Portsmouth for a few months, and I simply hadn't been able to stand it any longer.
 I had to get out of there.
 I reflected that I seemed to have a need to occasionally travel to Europe.
 On the spur of the moment, without any planning, I had simply decided to fly to Europe.
 I had simply boarded the bus and headed off.